-Word choice also means being aware of figures of speech, slang, and cliches.
-Phrases like "give an arm and a leg" or "on the fast track" are perfectly fine when speaking but should be avoided when writing.
+Word choice also means being aware of phrasal verbs, slang, cliches, and other nonstandard English aspects.
+Phrases like "stuffed our faces at lunch" or "work like a dog" are perfectly fine when chatting online but should be avoided when writing.

-Often it's the case that good can arise from tragedy, and in some ways Nick benefits from the events that changed his life that summer.
+Frequently it's the case that good can arise from tragedy, and in some ways, Nick benefits from the events that changed his life that summer.

 The writing of F. Scott Fitzgerald shows off his keen observational skills like when he describes Gatsby's parties or Daisy's behavior toward her daughter.
 These scenes are full of life and sadness.